 Figure 5.5.3.3-1: Processing AF requests to influence traffic routing for Sessions not identified by an UE address, affecting future PDU session

 1. To create a new AF request, the AF invokes the Nnef_TrafficInfluence_Create service operation to the NEF by sending the HTTP POST request to the "Traffic Influence Subscription" resource.
 If the "URLLC" feature defined in 3GPP TS 29.522 [24] is supported, the AF may provide an indication of AF acknowledgement to be expected.
+If the "EnEDGE" feature defined in 3GPP TS 29.522 [24] is supported, the AF may provide the indication of simultaneous temporary connectivity for source and target PSA, and, optionally, guidance about when the connectivity over the source PSA can be removed.

 To update an existing AF request, the AF invokes the Nnef_TrafficInfluence_Update service operation by sending the HTTP PUT or PATCH request to the "Individual Traffic Influence Subscription" resource.
 If the "URLLC" feature defined in 3GPP TS 29.522 [24] is supported, the AF may provide an indication of AF acknowledgement to be expected.
+If the "EnEDGE" feature defined in 3GPP TS 29.522 [24] is supported, the AF may provide the indication of simultaneous temporary connectivity for source and target PSA, and, optionally, guidance about when the connectivity over the source PSA can be removed.

 To remove an existing AF request, the AF invokes the Nnef_TrafficInfluence_Delete service operation by sending the HTTP DELETE request to the "Individual Traffic Influence Subscription" resource.